VibeCoder01/ConsentFormFetcher/README.md

 On the left sidebar, you will find a "Patient Details" form.
 The initial state of this form depends on the **"Pre-populate form with dummy data"** setting on the Configuration page.

 -   **Initial Data**: If pre-population is enabled, the form starts with dummy data ("John Smith").
 If it is disabled, the form will be empty.
 In both cases, fields that require your attention will have a red background.
 This red highlight disappears as soon as you edit a field or import live data.
 -   **Manual Entry**: You can manually type the patient's information into each field.
+The "Name of Hospital" field is pre-filled with "Kent Oncology Centre" but can be edited.
 -   **Fetch Live Data**: To import data automatically, click the **"Get Live Patient Demographics"** button.
 A pop-up will appear where you can enter a patient's **KOMS patient number**.
 Pressing Enter or clicking the button will fetch the patient's details and populate the form.
     -   A tooltip on this button reminds you that you must be logged into KOMS for this feature to work.
-    -   When live data is loaded, dropdown menus like "Name of Hospital" are reset, requiring a manual selection.
+    -   When live data is loaded, dropdown menus like the Macmillan Contact are reset, requiring a manual selection.
+The "Name of Hospital" text field will retain its current value.
 -   **Age Warning**: If you enter a Date of Birth for a patient who is under 16, the field will turn red, and a warning dialog will appear.
 This is to ensure correct consent procedures are followed for minors.

 ### 3. Selecting Staff Members